Wilson leads Seahawks past Eagles 17-9

-PHILADELPHIA (AP) — Jadeveon Clowney knocked out Carson Wentz.
-Then, Russell Wilson and the Seattle Seahawks knocked off the Philadelphia Eagles.
+PHILADELPHIA (AP) — After Jadeveon Clowney knocked out Carson Wentz, Russell Wilson and the Seattle Seahawks knocked off the Philadelphia Eagles.

 Wilson threw a 53-yard touchdown pass to DK Metcalf, Marshawn Lynch had a rushing score and the Seahawks beat the Eagles 17-9 in the wild-card round of the NFC playoffs on Sunday night.